 Moreover, no matter how much you manage to sneak on, you will never have the same selection or supply as any ship bar can provide.
 Part of the fun of cruising is trying new things or indulging in drinks you otherwise wouldn't.
 If you are limiting yourself to the alcohol you snuck on, you may miss finding a new favorite drink!

 It is also worth noting that many cruise lines allow guests to bring a limited amount of wine or champagne on their cruise.
 Not only is this allowed by the cruise lines, it can significantly assist in reducing the overall drink cost.
-Royal Caribbean, for instance, allows passengers to bring two 750ml bottles of wine or champagne onboard per stateroom.
+Royal Caribbean, for instance, allows passengers to bring one 750ml bottle of wine or champagne onboard per person.